slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9868-17/packetizer_raw_output.md

 Rephrase the prohibition to specifically disallow only the surplus-area based UDP Options mechanism for UDP-Lite, rather than a general ban on any form of UDP Options.

+**Severity:** Low
+  *Basis:* The issue is chiefly editorial and does not immediately impact interoperability, though it may unnecessarily constrain future protocol developments.

+**Confidence:** High

 ---